Ristler/WSK-WEEK4/README.md

+Open [App](https://users.metropolia.fi/~danielju/WSK/Week4/routing/) to view it in the browser.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.